jostho/ghost/README.md

     make check

-To build the container image
+To build the default container image

     make image